 2024 call for proposals is now closed

 Thank you for your submissions.
-We are hard at work reviewing proposals and preparing for IAPP ANZ Summit 2024 this November in Melbourne.
+We are hard at work reviewing proposals and preparing for IAPP ANZ Summit 2024 this fall in Melbourne.
 This year’s ANZ Summit will feature privacy experts discussing the latest news, updates and best practices for APAC regulatory developments, children's privacy protections, consumer data rights, Indigenous data sovereignty, AI governance and more.

 If you could not join us in 2023, take a look at the summary of the conference below to get a better idea of how you can gain critical knowledge and expand your network this year.